Hawaii Data & AI Summit 2026 Banner

 A strong data and AI strategy starts with a workforce that’s prepared to use these tools responsibly and effectively.
 In this session, we explore building AI readiness through workforce development, education partnerships, and practical training models.
 We’ll discuss ways to develop foundational skills, scale impact through workforce multipliers, and align learning efforts with agency priorities.

-Real-Time Data & AI in Action: Strengthening Public Safety
+Real-Time Data and AI in Action: Strengthening Public Safety

 From predictive analytics to real-time situational awareness, data and AI are transforming how public safety agencies prevent, respond to, and manage incidents.
 This session highlights how agencies are applying data-driven tools to improve emergency response, resource allocation, and cross-agency coordination across law enforcement, fire, emergency management, and ocean safety.
 Attendees will gain practical insights, lessons learned, and an understanding of the privacy, security, and governance considerations essential to turning data into actionable intelligence for safer communities.